desolaterobot/thoth/README.md

   <img src="readme/saveChanges.png" alt="Saving changes">
 <p align="center">

+### Adding files into an encrypted folder
+If you want to add unencrypted files into an encrypted folder, simply click on `Add Files` then select the unencrypted files.
+ThothCrypt will automatically encrypt those files and place them in the target folder.
+No need to decrypt everything, manually move the files and encrypt everything again.

 ## Common Errors
 <b>Wrong passcode:</b> The passcode you typed was not the same as the passcode used to encrypt the folder.
 When encrypting, always remember the passcode used to do so.
 Note that this error only arises whenever decryption is necessary, e.g. Folder Decryption, Translation, Renaming of Encrypted Files, Opening Encrypted Files...